qrti/tosh/README.md

 #### Install cmus

-install cmus without recomends to prevent some dnet-common and libdnet trouble
+install cmus without recommends to prevent some dnet-common and libdnet trouble
 `$ sudo aptitude -R install cmus`

 if you need ffmpeg